thomas-keller/thomas-keller.github.io/_posts/articles/2018-04-27-if-you-make-a-package-but-dont-tell-does-it-exist.md

 # Push that project out of the nest

-In the software development and biz-dev world it's hip to talk about the "minimum viable product" and I think for scientists it's definitely useful to graduate to more of a "f-it, we'll do it live" mind-set for getting some projects off the ground, especially if your inherent tendency is to fiddle with things in persuit of some far off and likely unattainable bar of perfection.
+In the software development and biz-dev world it's hip to talk about the "minimum viable product" and I think for scientists it's definitely useful to graduate to more of a "f-it, we'll do it live" mind-set for getting some projects off the ground, especially if your inherent tendency is to fiddle with things in pursuit of some far off and likely unattainable bar of perfection.

 Setting a lower bar that's "well, at least this part works, and I want to do x, y, and z" gets it out the door and gives you some momentum.

-And yet, even this post was 95% written on 04-27, and then I STILL sat on it for a few more days so I could update the R package (why???)
+**Update 05-01** And yet, even this post was 95% written on 04-27, and then I STILL sat on it for a few more days so I could update the R package (why???)

 Well, I guess I can at least show off the proof of concept that you can grab data from it and do some plotting fairly easily.